-“More common than you may think and without correction this postural imbalance will eventually cause terrible wear in your spine.”
+“Leg length inequality more common than you may think and without correction this postural imbalance will eventually cause terrible wear in your spine.”

 -By Tim Errington, DC

-Examination should be in a standing position
+The leg length inequality examination should be in a standing position

-The X-ray above shows a 40 year old woman from the front.
+The X-ray above shows a 40-year-old woman from the front.
 We see a leg length inequality of only 5mm (on the left), which is tilting the pelvis and causing a lumbar curvature.
-If you look at the spine from the side (on the right) we can see that already the lower disc space is thinning with degeneration.
+If you look at the spine from the side (on the right), we can see that already the lower disc space is thinning with degeneration.

 Anatomical or Functional?